Determining the Winner in Alternating-Move Games: Introduction

-Indeed, every $W\subseteq \Dyacanopy$, the game $\left(\Dya,W\right)$ can be interpreted as a variant of the $\left(\frac{1}{2} ,\frac{1}{2} \right)$-Schmidt game with target set $W$, in which Player II is restricted to choose the ball of radius $1$ in the beginning of the game, and the threshold appearing in Theorem~\ref{MainTheoremSmall} aligns with the one in Theorem~\ref{SchmidtHausdorff}.
+Indeed, for every $W\subseteq \Dyacanopy$, the game $\left(\Dya,W\right)$ can be interpreted as a subgame of the $\left(\frac{1}{2} ,\frac{1}{2} \right)$-Schmidt game with target set $W$, in which Player II is restricted to choose the ball of radius $1$ at the beginning of the game, and the threshold appearing in Theorem~\ref{MainTheoremSmall} aligns with the one in Theorem~\ref{SchmidtHausdorff}.
 Note that Theorem~\ref{MainTheoremSmall} does not follow from Theorem~\ref{SchmidtHausdorff}, since $\Dyacanopy$ is not a Hilbert space.
-In Section~\ref{DoublingSection} we study \emph{Schmidt games on complete doubling metric spaces}, and state an analogous version of Theorem~\ref{SchmidtHausdorff} in the setting of a complete doubling metric space rather than a Hilbert space. \paragraph{Hausdorff dimension games} The proof of Theorem~\ref{SchmidtHausdorff} in \cite{Schmidt1965} relies on geometric properties of Hilbert spaces, such as half-spaces defined using an inner product, to obtain a lower bound for the Hausdorff dimension of the target set, if Player I can guarantee a win in the game.
-In this paper we obtain the lower bound by a game-theoretic approach, using the \emph{Hausdorff dimension games}.
+In Section~\ref{SchmidtSection} we study \emph{Schmidt games on complete metric spaces}, and state a generalization of Theorem~\ref{SchmidtHausdorff} to the setting of an arbitrary complete metric space rather than a Hilbert space. \paragraph{Hausdorff dimension games.} The proof of Theorem~\ref{SchmidtHausdorff} in \cite{Schmidt1966} relies on geometric properties of Hilbert spaces, such as half-spaces defined using an inner product, to obtain a lower bound for the Hausdorff dimension of the target set, when Player I can guarantee a win in the game.
+In this paper, one of the techniques used to obtain the lower bound employs \emph{Hausdorff dimension games}.
 Dimension games were first introduced by Das, Fishman, Simmons, and Urba\'nski (2024, \cite{DimensionPaper}) as part of their development of a variational principle in the parametric geometry of numbers.
-Their framework provides a new method for computing the Hausdorff and packing dimension of Borel subsets of a complete doubling metric space.
+Their framework provides a new method for computing the Hausdorff and packing dimension of Borel subsets of a complete doubling\footnote{A complete doubling metric space is a complete metric space with a constant $D\in\N\setminus\{0\}$ such that for every radius $r\in(0,\infty)$ and every point $x\in X$, the closed ball $\closedb(x,r)$ can be covered by at most $D$ closed balls of radius $\tfrac{r}{2}$.} metric space.
 In particular, they used these games to compute the Hausdorff and packing dimension of sets arising in Diophantine approximation, including the set of singular matrices.